OrbitAll: A Unified Quantum Mechanical Representation Deep Learning Framework for All Molecular Systems: Discussion

 \section{Discussion}

 We present \ourmodel{}, a physics-informed end-to-end SE(3)-equivariant deep learning framework designed to process all molecular systems by simultaneously accounting for varying charges, spin states, and environmental effects.
-We demonstrate the accuracy and robustness of \ourmodel{} by evaluating its performance using different quantum chemistry datasets of all molecular systems. \ourmodel{} consistently outperforms other machine learning approaches, mainly due to its ability to integrate physically-grounded information across these different conditions--conditions that other models often treat separately, if at all.
+We demonstrate the accuracy and robustness of \ourmodel{} by evaluating its performance using different quantum chemistry datasets of all molecular systems. \ourmodel{} consistently outperforms other machine learning approaches, mainly due to its ability to integrate physically-grounded information across these different conditions--conditions that other models often treat separately, if at all. \ourmodel{} incorporates physical effects through SCF-derived orbital features, providing a practical route toward more unified quantum-chemical learning frameworks.

-Notable examples with such treatment include SpookyNet \cite{unke_spookynet_2021} and TensorNet \cite{simeon2025tensornet_spincharge}, which introduce mechanisms to handle spin and charge variations but do not generalize to environmental perturbations.
-Incorporating environmental effects remains particularly challenging, as their diversity and complexity increase input dimensionality and often lead to optimization difficulties.
-In contrast, \ourmodel{} naturally captures environmental effects by embedding highly physics-informed information into molecular representations.
-Furthermore, as demonstrated in our cost-accuracy and size-wise extrapolation analyses, such extensions typically require significantly more data to achieve chemical accuracy and still exhibit limited transferability. \ourmodel{} overcomes these limitations and establishes a new direction for intelligent systems in quantum chemistry.
+Incorporating environmental effects remains particularly challenging, as their diversity and complexity increase input dimensionality and often lead to optimization difficulties. \markdiff{In contrast, \ourmodel{} naturally captures environmental effects by embedding physics-informed information into molecular representations, as shown by the accurate predictions of reaction energetics and TS structures for reactions under implicit solvents.
+These capabilities could accelerate realistic-condition reaction prediction without requiring expensive DFT calculations or MLIP models in which solvent effects are added post hoc.}

-The \ourmodel{} framework enables property predictions that are $10^3-10^4$ faster compared to DFT without sacrificing accuracy.
-This high accuracy is achieved with strong data efficiency, which is essential when working with costly quantum chemical or experimental data.
-Therefore, \ourmodel{} can be used for data-scarce tasks, such as metal-organic framework (MOF) band-gaps \cite{rosen2021qmof1, rosen2022qmof2} or experimentally available properties.
+\ourmodel{} enables property prediction at DFT-level accuracy while achieving a $10^3$–$10^4$-fold speedup over DFT.
+The accuracy on par with high-level QM simulations is achieved with strong data efficiency, which is essential when working with costly quantum chemical data.
+This data efficiency suggests that orbital-feature-based models such as \ourmodel{} may be useful for future data-scarce applications, such as experimentally labeled molecular properties.